mdolab/adflow/doc/meshing.rst

-.. _sumb_meshing:
+.. _adflow_meshing:

 Meshing
 ============

 *1. Load or open geometry file and block file*

-We generally use ANSYS ICEM-CFD to generate multiblock structured mesh for ``SUmb``.
+We generally use ANSYS ICEM-CFD to generate multiblock structured mesh for ``ADflow``.
 If you already have the .tin file ( geometry file ) and .blk file ( gird block file), use ``File->Geometry->Open Geometry`` and ``File->Blocking->Open Blocking`` to load them.
 If you have to generate a grid from a geometry file (CATIA .model file or .iges file ), use ``File->Import Geometry`` and select the type of the geometry file.
 After that, a .tin file would be automatically generated in the current working folder.